The Petersson/Kuznetsov trace formula with prescribed local ramifications: A refined Petersson trace formula

-The period integrals on the left-hand side of \eqref{Eq4.2:pre-relativeTF} is directly related to the Whittaker function: Using the discussions in Section \ref{Sec2.4} we can rewrite the spectral side of \eqref{Eq4.2:pre-relativeTF} as
+The period integrals on the left-hand side of \eqref{Eq4.2:pre-relativeTF} is directly related to the global Whittaker function: Using the discussions in Section \ref{Sec2.4} we can rewrite the spectral side of \eqref{Eq4.2:pre-relativeTF} as

-The main task is, of course, to analyze the geometric side of \eqref{Eq4.2:pre-relativeTF}.
-For convenience, denote $f_{a,a'}$ to be the test function which agrees with $f$ at all other places, and at $p$ equals $ \overline{\tilde{\Phi}}_{a,a'}$.
+The main task is, of course, to analyze the geometric side of \eqref{Eq4.2:pre-relativeTF}. \begin{defn} For convenience, denote $f_{a,a'}$ to be the test function which agrees with $f$ at all other places, and at $p$ equals $ \overline{\tilde{\Phi}}_{a,a'}$. \end{defn}